Rutgers Giving Days 2025 Banner

 Paul Robeson Cultural Center Fund

-Donations to this fund help support upcoming Paul Robeson Cultural Center Initiatives at Rutgers–New Brunswick.
-Donations to the Paul Robeson Cultural Center Fund most recently assisted the PRCC in supporting our student leadership development program, the Harambee Leadership Series helps leaders of Black cultural organizations define and develop their leadership skills.
+Donations to this fund help support Paul Robeson Cultural Center (PRCC) initiatives at Rutgers–New Brunswick.
+Donations contribute to making our student leadership development program accessible to as many students as possible.
+For example, the Harambee Leadership Series helps students in our Black cultural organizations develop their leadership and management skills to ensure their development and success.

 PRCC